Category 7: The End of the World: Home media release

-The miniseries was released to DVD by Echo Bridge Entertainment on April 4, 2006 on a single disc.
-On March 4, 2008, Echo Bridge released the film as a two balls set with another disaster film, 10.5: Apocalypse (airing later in May 2006 on NBC).
+The miniseries was released to DVD by Echo Bridge Entertainment on April 4, 2006, on a single disc.
+On March 4, 2008, Echo Bridge released the film as a two box set with another disaster film, 10.5: Apocalypse (airing later in May 2006 on NBC).
 This was later followed by an April 2008 release of the film to Blu-ray, and a July 2008 Blu-ray release of the two movie pack.

 Reception

-The film is fraught with several factual errors and noticeably poor production quality and acting.
-Many critics felt that the first portion of the film was weak and confusing due to the large number of characters being introduced at once.

-Nevertheless, Category 7 was the top rated network miniseries in 2006.
-The first part of the miniseries came in number 16 among the top 25 network programs aired in the week of October 31-November 6, and was the second most watched program for that Sunday with 14.7 million viewers.
+Category 7 was the top rated network miniseries in 2006.
+The first part of the miniseries came in number 16 among the top 25 network programs aired in the week of October 31 – November 6, and was the second most watched program for that Sunday with 14.7 million viewers.
 The second part of the film was also the second most watched program for its timeslot on November 13, with 13.85 million viewers.